Model-free portfolio allocation in continuous-time: Allocation algorithms

 The outline for the rest of this section is as follow: we shall introduce the following lemmas to first establish in Thm.~\ref{thm:dct} that universal portfolio over the convex hull is self-financing and its wealth is the weighed average of wealths over the convex hull.
 We then prove the main theorem Thm.~\ref{Thm:universal}, which gives an exact formula (instead of inequality) to express the wealth of the universal portfolio relative to the maximal wealth.
 Finally in Cor.~\ref{cor:asym}, we obtain the extension of Cover's theorem and conclude with a discussion of related literature in \ref{sec:RL}.

 For the ease of exposition, we may use the following notations unless otherwise specified.
-If $(t,x_t)\in\Lambda$ is fixed but not the focal, we may suppress $(t,x_t)$ and write, for example: We shall only use these notations for a functional on $\Lambda$.
+If $(t,x_t)\in\Lambda$ is fixed but not the focal, we may suppress $(t,x_t)$ and write, for example: Similarly, if $x\in \Omega$ is fixed but not the focal, we write: $ W_t(b):=(W(b))(t,x_t) $.
+We shall only use these notations for a functional on $\Lambda$.

 \begin{Lem}[\ito's lemma] Let $\theta\in\Theta$, then where the absolute value of the series is bounded by \end{Lem}